LaVR: Scene Latent Conditioned Generative Video Trajectory Re-Rendering using Large 4D Reconstruction Models: Introduction

 \section{Introduction}

-Video re-rendering, or novel trajectory synthesis, aims to visualize a dynamic scene from new and unseen camera paths.
+Video re-rendering, or dynamic novel view synthesis, aims to visualize a dynamic scene from new and unseen camera paths.
 Unlike standard video generation, this task requires modeling both scene dynamics and underlying geometry to maintain temporal and spatial coherence under arbitrary camera motion.
-Controllable trajectory synthesis enables various applications including re-rendering captured scenes for film, and generating immersive experience from a single video.
+Video re-rendering enables various applications, including re-rendering captured scenes for film and generating immersive experiences from a single video.
 However, the problem is inherently challenging.
 Monocular inputs provide weak geometric supervision, forcing models to jointly infer structure, motion, and lighting.

 Existing works approach this problem from two directions.
-Geometrically-conditioned methods~\cite{mark2025trajectorycrafter,ren2025gen3c,gu2025diffusion_as_shader} model scene geometry using point clouds or meshes and re-render novel views.
+Geometrically conditioned methods~\cite{mark2025trajectorycrafter,ren2025gen3c,gu2025diffusion_as_shader} model scene geometry using point clouds or meshes and re-render novel views.
 Although physically grounded, these methods~\cite{mark2025trajectorycrafter, ren2025gen3c} rely on accurate depth estimation, so any errors propagate into the re-rendered point clouds and cause shape distortions in novel views, where objects appear stretched or compressed along the depth direction and parallax becomes inconsistent.
-To address this issue, geometrically unconditioned methods~\cite{bai2025recammaster} have been recently proposed to avoid explicit conditioning, and instead generate videos using only the input video and target trajectory.
-Such methods achieve strong visual realism--largely inherited from the pretrained video diffusion prior—-but struggle with geometric consistency across viewpoints.
+To address this issue, geometrically unconditioned methods~\cite{bai2025recammaster} have been recently proposed to avoid explicit conditioning and instead generate videos using only the input video and target trajectory.
+Such methods achieve strong visual realism---largely inherited from the pretrained video diffusion prior---but struggle with geometric consistency across viewpoints.
 This motivates a new approach that can capture the strengths of both directions by providing geometric guidance without depending on precise depth.

-{We propose a model for novel trajectory synthesis that conditions a video diffusion backbone on a latent 4D scene representation extracted from monocular videos.} Instead of explicit 4D conditioning, we encode input videos into a latent space that captures appearance, geometry, and dynamics, enabling the model to follow novel camera trajectories while maintaining coherent structure and parallax.
+We propose a generative video trajectory re-rendering model that conditions a video diffusion backbone on a latent 4D scene representation extracted from monocular videos.
+Instead of explicit 4D conditioning, we encode input videos into a latent space that captures appearance, geometry, and dynamics, enabling the model to follow novel camera trajectories while maintaining coherent structure and parallax.

 This formulation is enabled by recent large 4D reconstruction models~\cite{cut3r,wang2025vggt,li2025megasam} (LRMs), which have shown that a feed-forward network can extract rich latent representations from monocular frames and decode them into depth, pose, or approximate novel views.
 These models demonstrate that implicit geometry structure can be captured without explicit optimization or volumetric reconstruction, providing exactly the type of geometry-aware cues our framework leverages.